 There is growing interest in U.S. manufacturers seeking domestic sources of supply.
 Some companies have already experienced an increase in secondary supplier orders as product demand exceeds production capacity.
 In other cases, some suppliers have reduced manufacturing operations, which has opened the door for those seeking new customers.

-As you plan to form new supply chain relationships and pursue new business opportunities, many organizations are seeking relationships that provide higher organizational value.
-Discrepancies with how partners and vendors are vetted, selected, and managed introduce variables into the ecosystem that create threats that can erode organizational value.
+As you plan to form new supply chain relationships and pursue new business opportunities, many organizations seek relationships that provide higher organizational value.
+Discrepancies with how partners and vendors are vetted, selected and managed to introduce variables into the ecosystem create threats that can erode organizational value.

 Would it be helpful to understand the financial impact of cyber risk across your ecosystem?
 Would it help to know how you compare to your competitors?
-These seem like obvious questions, yet companies are wasting resources negotiating relationships with risky suppliers.
+These seem like obvious questions, yet companies are wasting resources negotiating risky suppliers’ relationships.
 Inconsistent evaluation and oversight increase the probability of future disruption and loss.
 Would you like to know which vendors pose the most risk to your company?
 Let us explain how you can understand and reduce your risk.

 What is third-party risk?

-To better understand the impact third parties can have on a company, we need to first understand the meaning of third-party risk.
-Third-party risk is the potential financial loss that is a result of one business that relies on external parties to perform services.
-Beyond the common services such as the manufacturing of parts or the assembly of products for a company’s customers, third-party risk can also stem from the data that is shared between companies and these external parties.
-As companies build more connections and relationships with third parties, especially those that are not properly vetted, the risk associated with business disruption and data breaches increases in probability.
+To better understand the impact third parties can have on a company, we need first to understand the meaning of third-party risk.
+Third-party risk is the potential financial loss resulting from one business that relies on external parties to perform services.
+Beyond the common services such as the manufacturing of parts or the assembly of products for a company’s customers, third-party risk can also stem from the shared data between companies and these external parties.
+As companies build more connections and relationships with third parties, especially those not properly vetted, the risk associated with business disruption and data breaches increases in probability.
 Third-party management can help reduce the risks associated with working with third-parties.

 What is third-party management?

 To reduce the potential risk and impact that a company might experience while working with third-party companies, businesses will often use a process called third-party management.
-Third-party management is the structured process that companies use to monitor their third-parties, while managing the risks that arise from interacting with the external parties that are involved with contractual and non-contractual business relationships.
-Third-party management is also used to govern the level of access that each third-party has to a business’s systems and information.
-This is done to minimize exposure to data and intellectual property theft from cyber criminal organizations that use third-parties as attack vectors.
+Third-party management is the structured process that companies use to monitor their third-parties while managing the risks that arise from interacting with the external parties involved with contractual and non-contractual business relationships.
+Third-party management is also used to govern each third-party’s level of access to a business’s systems and information.
+This is done to minimize exposure to data and intellectual property theft from cyber-criminal organizations that use third-parties as attack vectors.